 2.4.
 Beyond Authenticity and Legality: Embedding Reliability in the Law of e-Criminal Evidence

 The reliability of e-evidence is a precondition for both its admissibility and its probative value in criminal proceedings, and safeguarding this reliability demands the coherent integration of technical and legal requirements across the entire evidential lifecycle.
-The core objective is to ensure that electronic evidence is authentic, accurate, complete, and trustworthy.
+The core objective is to ensure that e-evidence is authentic, accurate, complete, and trustworthy.
 Because e-evidence is highly volatile (easy to change, damage, or lose) and susceptible to being falsified, intercepted, removed, or engineered, rigorous processes are mandatory.
 For judicial fact-finding, reliability thus stands alongside authenticity and legality as a distinct and indispensable criterion for establishing legal truth.
 Yet, standards governing the authentication of e-evidence remain underdeveloped, typically lacking robust requirements for a documented chain of custody or forensically sound handling of data.
 Notably, both the previous and the new legislative frameworks fail to provide an explicit chain of custody regime for e-evidence, thereby perpetuating a structural weakness in the protection of its integrity and, ultimately, in the credibility of criminal adjudication that relies upon it.

 Under the previous framework, Indonesian criminal procedure was highly fragmented, particularly in relation to e-evidence.
 Multiple investigatory bodies operated under a dispersed set of norms, including Government Regulation No. 27 of 1983 on the Implementation of the Criminal Procedure Act (as amended) and Government Regulation No. 43 of 2012 on coordination, supervision, and technical guidance for special police and civil servant investigators, alongside the CPA 1981.
 At the investigative level, the Police Chief Regulation No. 6 of 2019—adopted in response to Constitutional Court Decision No. 130/PUU-XIII/2015 and replacing Regulation No. 14 of 2012—sought to systematise investigative procedures, whilst Regulation No. 10 of 2009 provided technical guidelines for crime scene examination and laboratory analysis.
 Yet these instruments largely presuppose traditional, physical forms of evidence and remain ill-adapted to the identification, collection, acquisition, and preservation of e-evidence.
 The same structural weakness is evident in Minister of Law and Human Rights Regulation No. 16 of 2014 on seized-goods storage, which designates Rupbasan as the repository for seized items but fails to address the specific requirements of secure digital storage, and in Attorney General and Police regulations that focus primarily on tangible property in the context of asset recovery.
 Although Attorney General Guideline 24/2021 acknowledges that physical seizure of entire systems is unnecessary where complete forensic copies can be made, it also exposes deeper conceptual and technical ambiguities, such as the fact that duplicating a computer file does not “seize” the data in a legally meaningful sense, but only the medium that contains it.
 Most of these implementing regulations post-date the EIT Act, yet the overall framework for evidence collection, processing, and preservation still marginalises e-evidence, and the EIT Act itself declines to mandate any detailed procedural regulations, thereby entrenching normative and practical gaps in the treatment of e-evidence.